gitter-badger/lol/README.md

 #LOL

-`lol` is a command line utility with the intent of creating sane alternatives for everyday commands.
+`lol` is a command line utility with the intent of creating easy alternatives for everyday commands.

 For instance, creating a tarball for a directory requires several command line arguments which almost always require a google search prior to running.
-Or starting an HTTP server to serve the current directory over local host.
+Or starting an HTTP server to serve the current directory over localhost.

 ##`lol --help`